blakedennett/LoanApprovalProject/README.md

 * <a href="./preprocessing.py">Preprocessing File<a>

 <h4>First, I took all of the data cleaning that I had done in the analysis file and applied them to the preprocessing file.
 Then I added the new features I had created.
 With this step, I also added a few new columns through multiplying a few columns by others.
 The idea here is for the decision tree models to see more into the correlations between different features.
 Following this, I made a holdout set that represented 10% of the total data.
-Lastly, I did an 80/20 four way training and testing split.
+Lastly, I did an 80/20 four-way training and testing split.
 Overall, it was a 70% for training, 20% for validation, and 10% for the final testing.</h4>

 #### Feature Importance